Verify GPU and Docker

 # If launch.sh is running: press Ctrl+C

-# Or stop the container by name
+# Or stop the container directly

 docker stop $(docker ps -q --filter ancestor=nanochat)